smajidi/Iran-COVID-19-Data/README.md

 Critical|Number of patients with serious condition Vacc.
 Dose 1|Number of injected 1st dosage of vaccination Vacc.
 Dose 2|Number of injected 2nd dosage of vaccination Vacc.
-Total Dose|Total number of injected dosage of vaccination
+Total Dose|Total injected dosage of vaccination

 ## Changelog
  - On 19 February 2020 (30 Bahman 1398) Iran's MHME started reporting of daily stats about total and new infected cases, recoveries and death.